Department Radiation Protection

 *Everything circled by the outer shielding wall, including the area above the storage ring, housing the IRIS and THz beamline, remains a radiologically controlled area.

 **Exceptions exist within the framework of the 7-day regulation exclusively for guided visitor groups, users of the MX beamline, and service personnel with whose company no delimitation agreement has yet been concluded.

 Access to radiation protection areas at HZB, Adlershof site

-The following requirements/documents must be fulfilled/provided by guests who wish to access the radiologically controlled areas at BESSY II (including the entire experimental hall), the MLS, HoBiCaT and bERLinPro:
+The following requirements/documents must be fulfilled/provided by guests who wish to access the radiologically controlled or monitored areas at BESSY II (including the entire experimental hall), the MLS, HoBiCaT and bERLinPro: